guligon90/contact-list-app/README.md

 docker stack deploy -c docker-stack.yml --with-registry-auth "${STACK_NAME?Variable not set}"
 ```

-### Continuous Integration / Continuous Delivery

-If you use GitLab CI, the included `.gitlab-ci.yml` can automatically deploy it.
-You may need to update it according to your GitLab configurations.

-If you use any other CI / CD provider, you can base your deployment from that `.gitlab-ci.yml` file, as all the actual script steps are performed in `bash` scripts that you can easily re-use.

-GitLab CI is configured assuming 2 environments following GitLab flow:

-* `prod` (production) from the `production` branch.
-* `stag` (staging) from the `master` branch.

-If you need to add more environments, for example, you could imagine using a client-approved `preprod` branch, you can just copy the configurations in `.gitlab-ci.yml` for `stag` and rename the corresponding variables.
-The Docker Compose file and environment variables are configured to support as many environments as you need, so that you only need to modify `.gitlab-ci.yml` (or whichever CI system configuration you are using).

 ## Docker Compose files and env vars

 There is a main `docker-compose.yml` file with all the configurations that apply to the whole stack, it is used automatically by `docker-compose`.